-On the other hand, though fixed-wings can fly longer and cover more area, they also complicate flight planning as fixed-wings need wide open areas for take-off and landing.
-Further, as sensors can often get damaged during belly landings of fixed-wings, these drones typically carry inferior sensors when compared to multirotors.
+On the other hand, though fixed-wings can fly longer and cover more area, they also complicate flight planning as they need wide open areas for take-off and landing.
+Further, as sensors can often get damaged during belly landings, fixed-wing drones typically carry inferior sensors when compared to multirotors.

-Collecting Aerial Imagery in the Heart of Swiss Alps
+Collecting aerial imagery in the heart of the Swiss Alps

 This combination – VTOL capabilities to navigate through hilly terrain along with long flight range and accurate imagery – is exactly what the engineers at Cavigelli were looking for.
-For this particular application, they chose a WingtraOne with the full frame 42MP Sony RX1RII, after which they set out to collect aerial data.
+For this particular application, they chose a WingtraOne with the full-frame 42MP Sony RX1RII.
+They then set out to collect aerial data.

-The crew started the day with a 1 hour hike to the site and planned 4 flights on site to take into account environmental challenges.
-All flights were planned at 500m relative altitude, with a GSD of 3.5-4.5 cm/px.
-The engineers also used 7 Ground Control Points per flight for better accuracy.
+The crew started the day with a one-hour hike to the site and planned four flights on site to take into account environmental challenges.
+All flights were planned at 500 m relative altitude, with a GSD of 3.5-4.5 cm/px.
+The engineers also used seven ground control points per flight for better accuracy.
 Each flight took up to 20 minutes of planning and 30 minutes of flying time.
 Together, these flights covered an area of 1100 ha, 200-300 ha per flight.

 Turning information into insight

-Finally, aerial data collected from the site was converted to 3D Models that allowed visualization of planned roads and wind turbines in the Wind Mill park.
-The entire data collection workflow itself took a mere 4 hours with the WingtraOne – a process that could easily take days with traditional surveying methods.
-Use of high-end sensors ensure survey grade imagery and accuracy – in this particular example, the engineers obtained an accuracy of 3-4cm.
+Finally, aerial data collected from the site was converted to 3D models that allowed visualization of planned roads and wind turbines in the wind mill park.
+The entire data collection workflow itself took a mere four hours with the WingtraOne – a process that could easily take days with traditional surveying methods.
+Use of high-end sensors ensure survey grade imagery and accuracy – in this particular example, the engineers obtained an accuracy of 3-4 cm.